Ushant: Cultural ties to Scotland

 In 2007, Ushant hosted a Scottish book festival and subsequently created their own tartan registered with the Scottish Register of Tartans; and in August 2010, the islanders were reported to be seeking to establish cultural links with a Scottish island.
 Rob Gibson, Member of the Scottish Parliament for the Highlands and Islands welcomed the suggestion.

 Transport

-Ushant is connected to the French mainland by air and sea.
+Ushant is connected to the French mainland by air (via the Ushant Airport) and sea.
 Passenger ferries of the Penn Ar Bed company operate from Brest and Le Conquet year-round, and also from Camaret in summer, stopping at the island of Molène en route.
 The airline Finistair operates flights on Cessna 208 planes from Brest Bretagne Airport.

 Fauna

 Ouessant sheep form a rare breed, originating here.
 These are northern European short-tailed sheep, ubiquitous in northern Europe up to Roman times, but which now survives only in a few places.
 Apart from Ushant, these are in remote islands and mountains of Britain and Scandinavia and some places around the Baltic Sea.
 It is one of the smallest breeds of domestic sheep.
 It is usually black or dark brown (a few are white), and it is now kept elsewhere in the world as a heritage breed.

 The isolation of the island has helped the conservation of the European dark bee (Apis mellifera mellifera), unaffected by pollution, pesticides and Varroa parasites.
 In the rest of France, it has been substituted by Apis mellifera ligustica.
 As a side effect, populations of the bee louse, Braula coeca, that has elsewhere perished through pesticides can still be found among the island's bee population.
 The association Conservatoire de l'Abeille Noire Bretonne is attempting to conserve and increase the numbers of the European dark bee, intending to reintroduce it in Western France.

 Ushant and the Molène archipelago support Europe's southernmost colony of grey seals.
 They are mostly at Point Cadoran, on Ushant's north coast, where the strong currents keep the water temperature below 15 degrees Celsius (59 °F), the warmest that the seals can tolerate.